ViralTexts/gtr-clusters/clusters/18571114-sn85025181-AMothersInfluence.md

 ## [From _The Breckenridge news._](https://chroniclingamerica.loc.gov/lccn/sn86069309/1878-11-06/ed-1/seq-1)

 #### 1878-11-06 &middot; Cloverport, Ky.

 <table style="width: 100%;"><tr><td style="width: 50%">

-g tribute to his
-mother
-My mother asked mo never to usonny
-tobacco and I never touched it from thnt
-timo to tho present day sho asked mo not
-to gnmo nnd I havo not and 1 can not tell
+nd I havo not and 1 can not tell
 who is winning or who is losing in games
 thnt can bo played Sho admonished me
 too against hard drinking nnd whatever